usbong/documentation/Usbong/software development tools/list.md

 # List of Software Development Tools
 This is a list of the tools that I use to develop Usbong software.<br><br>
 This list would be important, especially when I, for example, would need to use a new or another PC/machine to develop our software.

+### Note:
+Please make the time to read the License Agreements, Terms of Service, Privacy Policy, etc.<br>
+I've learned quite a number of things by reading them.<br>
+<b>Refer to:</b> Usbong School's [Guide to Contracts](https://github.com/usbong/documentation/blob/master/Usbong%20School/Guide%20to%20Contracts.md)

 1) https://www.sourcetreeapp.com/<br>
 --> last accessed: 20180820<br>